Anomaly detection at Accenture

 Traditional rules-based systems—while effective at detecting known and recurring patterns of noncompliance—often return exceptionally high numbers of false positive alerts and mistakenly flag legitimate behaviors as suspicious.
 Traditional rules-based systems can also be exploited by fraudulent behavior and fail to consider previously identified noncompliant behaviors.

-Enterprise Insight in collaboration with our Time and Expense organization took this situation as an opportunity to improve upon Accenture’s current rules-based system and created an AI solution that more accurately identifies noncompliant expenses and reduces false positives.
+CIO Applied Intelligence in collaboration with our Time and Expense organization took this situation as an opportunity to improve upon Accenture’s current rules-based system and created an AI solution that more accurately identifies noncompliant expenses and reduces false positives.
 The AI solution is also able to more easily identify noncompliant behaviors with hidden patterns that are difficult for human auditors to identify.

 The model, which works in parallel with the rules-based flagging, will continue to become more sophisticated and accurate as the AI learns.
 This “hybrid” model is distinct from traditional anomaly detection models in that it takes advantage of both a rules system and AI models.
 The Analytics team also used explainable artificial intelligence (XAI) to give explanations, which are then used to generate narrative for auditors to review.